braziljs/eloquente-javascript/03_functions.md

 {{index repetition}}

-The first is that you find yourself writing very similar code multiple times.
-We'd prefer not to do that.
+The first is that you find yourself writing similar code multiple times.
+You'd prefer not to do that.
 Having more code means more space for mistakes to hide and more material to read for people trying to understand the program.
-So we take the repeated functionality, find a good name for it, and put it into a function.
+So you take the repeated functionality, find a good name for it, and put it into a function.

 The second way is that you find you need some functionality that you